MatthieuFra/cultural_evolution_gyllenhaal_experiment/README.md

 # Assignement 3 - Replication of the Gyllenhaal experiment

-### Contributors: Lou Schubert, David Schwitzgebel
+### Contributors: Lou Schubert, Matthieu Fraticelli, David Schwitzgebel

 A small repo to create a replication of the gyllenhaal experiment for the Cultural Evolution course.